 - Grab rails

-Grab rails can help you remain steady on your feet and are an easy addition to your bathroom that are quick and easy to install.
+Grab rails can help you remain steady on your feet and are an easy addition to your bathroom that is quick and easy to install.
 Textured models offer extra grip when used in the bathroom where they may get wet.

-Grab rails are commonly used on the walls of bathrooms, in the shower and bathtubs.
+Grab rails are commonly used on the walls of bathrooms, in the shower and in bathtubs.
 Grab rails are also available as toilet surrounds.
-Instead of a single wall-mounted rail the frame surrounds the entire toilet and provides a sturdy support to help people as they sit and stand.
+Instead of a single wall-mounted rail the frame surrounds the entire toilet and provides sturdy support to help people as they sit and stand.

 - Fold down seats

-Fold down seats can make showering easier for those who can’t stand for long periods.
+Fold-down seats can make showering easier for those who can’t stand for long periods.
 They are affixed to the shower wall and can easily be folded down when in use and folded back against the wall when not required.
 They are a versatile addition to your shower and mean that the space works for everyone in your household.

-- Low level shower trays
+- Low-level shower trays

 While they don’t sit flush with the floor they significantly reduce the height that a person is required to raise their foot and leg to enter the shower.
 They reduce the risk of slips and falls and only require a small alteration to your shower if you have a free-standing shower.